| << Prev | - Up - | Next >> |

 An indirect Approach

 So instead, we're going to proceed indirectly by defining a three place relation-called satisfaction-which holds between a formula, a model, and an assignment of values to variables.
-Given a model , an assignment of values in
+Given a model

 to variables (or more simply, an assignment in